Equivalent Mechanical Models for Sloshing: Model validation

 \subsection{Linear model}

-Validation of the linearized models was carried out by comparing the Bode plots of the Simscape linearized plant with those of the analytical model.
-The comparison was performed for input forces expressed in the inertial frame (Figure~\ref{linvalI}) and in the body frame (Figure~\ref{linvalB}).
-The vertical translational dynamics, being a decoupled double integrator, is not included in the plots.
-The results show an almost perfect match in both cases, except for a minor discrepancy in the low-frequency range when considering forces in the inertial frame.
-This discrepancy is attributed to the limited numerical accuracy of Simscape's plant linearization, as it cannot be explained by any physical behavior of the system.
+Validation of the linearized models was performed by comparing the Bode plots of the analytical model with those obtained from the linearized Simscape plant.
+The comparison was carried out considering force inputs expressed both in the inertial frame (Figure~\ref{linvalI}) and in the body-fixed frame (Figure~\ref{linvalB}).
+The vertical translational dynamics, which correspond to a decoupled double integrator, are omitted from the plots.
+The results show an excellent agreement between the two models across the entire frequency range.
+A minor discrepancy can be observed at low frequencies when forces are expressed in the inertial frame.
+Since no physical mechanism can account for this behavior, it is attributed to the finite numerical accuracy of the Simscape linearization process.